kehindeadetule/tasfa/SECURE_VOTING_SETUP.md

 ### Breaking Changes

-- All users must re-authenticate with phone numbers
+- All users must re-authenticate with Email Addresss
 - Voting history is reset (old votes are not migrated)
 - New API endpoints replace old ones
 - Authentication is now required for all voting operations